-Many people in Sweden are working hard to expose the truth about Swedish oil company Lundin’s links to the atrocities that have been perpetrated on the civilian population living in their oil concessions in South Sudan during 1997–2003.
+Efforts continue in Sweden and abroad to expose the truth about Swedish oil company Lundin’s links to the atrocities that were perpetrated on the civilian population living in their oil concessions in South Sudan during 1997–2003.

-These efforts have received a lot of media attention in Sweden, together with the publication of investigative books and the release of documentary films.
+These efforts have received much media attention in Sweden, together with the publication of investigative books and the release of a documentary film.

-More recently the campaign has widened to include Norway, as Lundin's profits from the sale of its Sudanese licences in 2003 were invested in Norwegian licences in the North Sea.
+Further media attention has also been received in Norway, as Lundin's profits from the sale of its Sudanese licences in 2003 were invested in Norwegian licences in the North Sea.

 As most articles relating to Lundin are in Swedish and Norwegian, they can be difficult to locate for non-Swedish/Norwegian speakers, and are therefore summarised here with relevant links.

 1997-2003 regarding its oil concession Block 5A in Sudan